-Leaf-tailed geckos benefit from a consistent day/night cycle of 12 hours each (for example, 7am-7pm).
-The best way to accomplish this is with a timer like the Century digital programmable timer.
+Leaf-tailed geckos benefit from a consistent day/night cycle of 12 hours each (for example, 7am-7pm), although some species like U. phantasticus do better with a 14-hour day.
+The best way to accomplish this is with a digital programmable timer.

 Although these geckos are crepuscular, they tend to sleep out in the open during the day in the wild, naturally exposing themselves to sunlight.
-Breeders and collectors generally agree that UVB is strongly recommended for their health — A Zoo Med ReptiSun 2.0 compact fluorescent should do the trick.
-No additional light should be needed unless you wish to provide a basking spot, discussed in the next section.
+Breeders and collectors generally agree that UVB is strongly recommended for their health.
+They type of UVB bulb you will need to use generally depends on the height of the enclosure you are using:

 Although in theory all members of Uroplatus can be kept fairly comfortably between 72-76°F (22.2-24.4°C), different species evolved to thrive at slightly different temperatures, depending on what part of the island they inhabit.
 All seem to benefit from a temperature drop at night, which also helps promote air circulation in glass enclosures.